pyCGNS/pyCGNS/README.md

 ![alt pyCGNS](doc/images/intro-logo-small.png)

-pyCGNS is a set of Python modules about the
-[CFD General Notation System standard](https://cgns.github.io), the standard of the CFD data representation.
+pyCGNS is a set of Python modules implementing the [CFD General Notation System standard](https://cgns.github.io), the standard of the CFD data representation.
 The [user documentation](http://pycgns.github.io) is available online, it contains the releases, the installation requirements and process, the usage docs and the reference docs.

+MS-Windows versions can be found on https://anaconda.org/conda-forge/pycgns

 ## CGNS Modules